Welcome to the Diamond Dove Home Page.

 Why Babies Are Thrown Out of the Nest

 First it should be noted that a baby sometimes appears on the floor of the cage, not because the parents threw the baby out of the nest, but rather because the baby accidentally fell out of the nest.
 This could be because the parents accidentally pushed the baby out, the fact that the wall of the nest box was too low, or because too much nest material was placed in the nest box.
 Sometime the parents get carried away when they really like the available nest material.
 In any case the baby should be warmed (if cold) (see below) and returned to the parents.
-Of course a new nest box may be needed or some nesting material may need to be removed form the nest box.
+Of course a new nest box may be needed or some nesting material may need to be removed from the nest box.

 Old time breeders often say that the parents remove baby birds from their nest when they believe the babies are somehow defective, perhaps in ways that we can not perceive and will never grow up to be productive adults.
 Thus the old recommendation is to accept the parents' verdict and not waste time trying to rehabilitate these chicks.